Getting the mouse to work in MS-DOS

-For the mouse to work in a real DOS environment, you must have the Microsoft mouse driver mouse.com loading in your autoexec.bat file or the mouse device driver mouse.sys loading in your config.sys file.
+For a mouse to work in an MS-DOS environment, load the Microsoft mouse driver mouse.com in the autoexec.bat file or the mouse device driver mouse.sys loading in your config.sys file.

-Before placing any information into the Autoexec.bat and Config.sys you need to locate one of those files on your computer.
-To locate a file in MS-DOS Type either of the below commands at C:\>.
+Before placing any information in the Autoexec.bat and Config.sys, locate one of those files on your computer.
+To locate a file in MS-DOS, type either of the commands below at C:\> prompt.

 dir mouse.com /s